 How Far Away Should You Plant Avocado Trees From Structures?

 When you’re planting your avocado tree, keep it at least 25 feet away from structures, but no more than 50 feet away from the rest of your garden.
-This is because other plants, such as companion plants, can’t benefit avocado trees when they’re out of range.
+This is because other plants, such as flowering companion plants, can’t benefit avocado trees when they’re out of range.

-Simply put, it’s not likely that the pollinators, such as bees, butterflies, and hummingbirds, will visit both the companion plants and the avocado tree.
+Simply put, it’s not likely that pollinators, such as bees, butterflies, and hummingbirds, will visit both the companion plants and the avocado tree.

 Planting your avocado tree away from structures is the best way to prevent any potential root damage.
 However, what are some other methods of control?